tab

 morning with a recap of the latest and greatest in self-hosted news,

-software, and content.
+software, and content.watch

 Use the watch command to monitor changes to the output of another command over intervals of time.
 This is useful when monitoring things like script results, disk usage, and other tools that print a response as an output.